Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 If any error happens during runtime Hastlayer will throw an exception (mostly but not exclusively a `HastlayerException`) and the error will be also logged.
 Log files are located in the `App_Data\Logs` folder under your app's execution folder.

 If during transformation there's a warning (i.e. some issue that doesn't necessarily make the result wrong but you should know about it) then that will be added to the result of the *IHastlayer.GenerateHardware()* call (inside `HardwareDescription`) as well as to the logs and to Visual's Studio's Debug window when run in Debug mode.

+You can configure Hastlayer to check whether the hardware execution's results are correct by setting `ProxyGenerationConfiguration.VerifyHardwareResults` to `true` when generating proxy objects.
+This will also run everything as software, compare the software output with the hardware output and throw exceptions if they're off.

 If the result of the hardware execution is wrong then you can use `SimpleMemory` to write out intermediate values and check where the execution goes wrong.
 Even if the algorithm doesn't properly terminate you can use this technique, but you'll need to inspect the content of the memory on the FPGA; for the Nexys 4 DDR you can do this in the Xilinx SDK's Memory window (everything written with `SimpleMemory` starts at the address `0x48fffff0`).